-Paradigm Shift as Goldman Sachs Decides to Go Public
+In a Paradigm Shift, Goldman Sachs Decides to Go Public

-After decades of impassioned debate, the partners of Goldman Sachs voted in 1998 to take the firm public the following year.
-The firm was among the last large financial institutions to do so.
+After decades of impassioned debate, the partners of Goldman Sachs vote in 1998 to take the firm public the following year.
+The firm is among the last large financial institutions to do so.

 The journey to becoming a public company was a long and introspective one for Goldman Sachs.
-The firm was a joint stock association between 1922 and 1927.
-In the late 1960s, Sidney Weinberg first weighed the possibility, asking Gus Levy to canvas partners for their opinions.
+A partnership for most of its first one hundred years, the firm functioned briefly as a joint stock association between 1922 and 1927.
+In the late 1960s, Sidney Weinberg first weighed the possibility of taking the firm public, asking Gus Levy to canvas partners for their opinions.
 The idea lacked support at the time, and the vision of Goldman Sachs as a public company would not be realized until the end of the 20th century.

 In 1971, recognizing the value of additional capital to grow the firm and the services it provided to clients, the Goldman Sachs Management Committee again considered incorporating.
 They went as far as printing new business cards before deciding that the partnership structure continued to be most advantageous.

 In 1986, a proposal by Steve Friedman and Bob Rubin (later named co-senior partners) to take the firm public generated heated emotional conversations among the partners.
 In the end, no vote was taken.
 Preserving Goldman Sachs’ unique partnership culture remained the prevailing consideration at the time.